 The Friends of Dreamland welcomes you to DreamlandBallroom.org

-In March, 2018 the U.S. Department of the Interior and National Park Service awarded a $499,668 African American Civil Rights Grant to FOD in order to make the historic building more accessible to the public.
+In March, 2018 the U.S. Department of the Interior and National Park Service awarded a $499,668 African American Civil Rights Preservation Grant to FOD in order to make the historic building more accessible to the public.
 The grant will be used for an elevator, which will make it Americans with Disabilities Act compliant.
-Keep an eye on out Facebook page and/or, right here, on our website for routine progress reports on the construction.
+Keep an eye on our Facebook page for routine progress reports on the construction.

 Looking for other avenues of education about Little Rock’s African American history?
 Mosaic Templars Cultural Center is a wonderful organization that shares Taborian Halls’ 9th St corridor and are a wonderful resource for AR black history.

 AETN has produced a documentary, “Dream Land: Little Rock’s West 9th Street”, that aired in 2017.
 Follow their show schedule to see this wonderfully crafted story about Little Rock’s W 9th St.

 In addition, UA Little Rock helped publish a book called, “Temple of Dreams” by Berna J Love, which chronicles the Ballroom’s history.
 Ms Love also wrote “End of the Line,” a book about The Line and the formation and dissipation of the 9th St black business district in downtown Little Rock, AR.

 Friends of Dreamland is a 501(c)3 and all donations are tax deductible